-Gray-Miller played a lead role in the continued development of All-America forward Jordan Hooper and two-year starter Emily Cady.
-Hooper, a Wade, Naismith and Wooden national player-of-the-year candidate, earned first-team All-Big Ten honors for the second straight year by ranking among the conference's top five players in scoring (17.9), rebounding (8.8) and three-pointers made (2.4) per game.
-A two-time All-American by both the Associated Press and the WBCA, the 6-2 forward from Alliance, Neb., could challenge for Nebraska's career records in points, rebounds and three-pointers as a senior in 2013-14.
+Gray-Miller played a lead role in the continued development of Hooper and Cady.
+Hooper earned first-team All-Big Ten honors for the second straight year by ranking among the conference's top five players in scoring (17.9), rebounding (8.8) and three-pointers made per game (2.4).

 Hooper (8.8 rpg) and Cady (7.9 rpg) both ranked among the top six rebounders in the Big Ten in 2012-13, helping Nebraska develop into one of the conference's top teams on the glass.
 In Big Ten play, the Huskers led the league in total rebounds (39.9 rpg), while leading the conference with 27.8 defensive boards per game.
 The Huskers were No. 2 in the Big Ten with their .701 defensive rebound percentage.